0x444454/Commodore-6309/README.md

 Note that the first thing the 6309 does is fetching the 16-bit reset vector at $FFFE/$FFFF.
 Then it begins executing the ROM from address $E000.

-NOTE: My logic probe only has 16 inputs, so I had to use the upper two bits for Clock and R/W. Decoded addresses in hex at the bottom will have incorrect bit 14 and 15.
+NOTE: My old logic probe only had 16 inputs, so I had to use the upper two bits for Clock and R/W. Decoded addresses in hex at the bottom will have incorrect bit 14 and 15.

 ![logic probe commented](media/2024-10-05_probe_commented.jpg)

 And this is my fixed point Mandelbrot generator.
 The 40x25 image is generated in about 1.5 seconds using max_iters = 16.
-Note the random (flickering) missing characters pixel lines, due to timing issues still to fix.
+Note the random missing characters pixel lines, due to timing issues that have been fixed after taking this picture.

 ![6309 mandel](media/20241102-6309-mandel.jpg)